Travel & conservation company, since 1991

 SEARCH OUR SAFARIS

 Last week, a call came through that Tim had run the narrow gauntlet through the Kimana Corridor, a critical area becoming increasingly constricted – down to less than just 1km in places – by agriculture and development, into Sidai ‘Oleng Conservancy.
-The following day, Tim was spotted towards sundown with a piece of metal sticking out from his left ear at right angles.
+Tim was spotted towards sundown the following day with a piece of metal sticking out from his left ear at right angles.

 Tim